blacklightpy/vaultofknowledge/Free Radio Firmware.md

 # Terms
 - RAT - Radio Access Technology
   - Includes Wi-Fi, Bluetooth, GSM, GPRS, UMTS, LTE, 5G NR, etc.
 - RAN - Radio Access Network is a system implementing a RAT.
-It includes the user equipment (UE) and the cellular base station, and connects you to the core network (CN).
+It connects the user equipment (UE) to the core network (CN).
+  - A Radio Access Network consists of one or more Radio Network Systems.
   - Includes GRAN (GSM), GERAN (GSM/EDGE), UTRAN (UMTS), E-UTRAN (LTE)
 - User Equipment - The devices on the side of the user
   - Includes the Mobile Handset and the SIM card.